yellow-sky/tarantool/doc/rfc/quorum-based-synchro.md

 state that requires rejoin.

-As soon as leader appears in a situation it has not enough replicas to achieve quorum, the cluster should stop accepting any requests - both write and read.
-The reason for this is that replication of transactions can achieve quorum on replicas not visible to the leader.
-On the other hand, leader can't achieve quorum with available minority.
-Leader has to report the state and wait for human intervention.
-There's an option to ask leader to rollback to the latest transaction that has quorum: leader issues a 'rollback' message referring to the [LEADER_ID, LSN] where LSN is of the first transaction in the leader's undo log.
+As soon as leader appears in a situation it has not enough replicas to achieve quorum, it should stop accepting write requests.
+There's an option for leader to rollback to the latest transaction that has quorum: leader issues a 'rollback' message referring to the [LEADER_ID, LSN] where LSN is of the first transaction in the leader's undo log.
 The rollback message replicated to the available cluster will put it in a consistent state.
-After that configuration of the cluster can be updated to available quorum and leader can be switched back to write mode.
+After that configuration of the cluster can be updated to a new available quorum and leader can be switched back to write mode.

 ### Leader role assignment.